Trisophic-Union/Core-Documents/Constitution/Constitution.md

 and oversees spacefare programs and guarantees an efficient and effective collaboration between nations.
 Physics or mathematics in Studium Primum is required.

 ## Legislative

+There wil be three chaimbers within the union
+An item can be proposed to the parliment by an member of the union, automatically it should go into one of three categories.

+- Minor Congress (Parliment & Council)
+- Congress (Parliment, Council, & Lobbyists)
+- Major Congress (Parliment, Council, Lobbyists, and Pecunium)

 ### Parliament
 The Parliament will be composed of 8 members at the maximum chosen by election via the Subject Election Principal.
+The Parliment is the main Legislative body of the Union, and forms in opposition of the executive.

+### Council
+The Council will be composed of 6 members at maximum chosen by representative democracy

 ### The Technocracy Lobby
-The Technocracy Lobby may only consist of 6 Technocrats.
+The Technocracy Lobby may only consist of 4 Technocrats.
 They have no voting power when it comes elections.

 ## Judicial